-Concerning tipping, there isn’t a fixed percentage of how much you should tip and it’s a custom to leave a bigger tip on a larger bill and to always leave a few kunas, but no one will actually hold a grudge if you don’t tip on a cup of coffee.
+Concerning tipping, there isn’t a fixed percentage of how much you should tip and it’s custom to leave a bigger tip on a larger bill and to always leave a few kunas, but no one will actually hold a grudge if you don’t tip on a cup of coffee.

 As for the budget, it depends.
-If you’re going to visit national parks, you’re going to have to pay a ticket.
+If you’re going to visit national parks, you’re going to have to pay for a ticket.
 The same goes for visiting historical and cultural landmarks, but the price is usually higher for national parks than for cultural and historical sights.

 The good news is that entrance to the nature parks is sometimes free, and you can pay for extra activities such as renting a kayak or going bungee jumping.

 We’ll talk more about food and transportation prices in the next few fragments.